VeronicaG24/AssignmentRT1/robot-sim/README.md

 The code is divided into separate functions:

-* `main()`: manages the robot so that it will reach the goal if having silver and golden boxes paired.
+* `main()`: manages the robot so that it will reach the goal of having silver and golden boxes paired.

 ```python
 set initial values for number of the color, grab and release variable, timer to change and timer to end